danielrwik/nucrossarf/README.md

-The first 2 numbers are shifts in x and y, respectively; if the A and B images were aligned, the target in A would be 5.75 pixels to the north (up) and 0.25 pixels to the east (left) relative to the position of the target in B.  The last 3 numbers refer to a rotation of the coordinates, which is occasionally needed on the order of ~1 degree (so it can often be neglected).
+The first 2 numbers are shifts in x and y, respectively; if the A and B images were aligned, the target in A would be 5.75 pixels to the north (up) and 0.25 pixels to the east (left) relative to the position of the target in B.
+Therefore, the sense of the shift is that, with the WCS coordinates held fixed and aligned between A and B, the *image* of A would need a down (negative) shift and right (positive) shift to become aligned with the image from B.
+The last 3 numbers refer to a rotation of the coordinates, which is occasionally needed on the order of ~1 degree (so it can often be neglected).
 The first value is the rotation (in degrees, clockwise wrt the image, counterclockwise wrt coordinates, so the direction of north rotates toward